Content created: 2014-08-19

 What little we know of his home life does not suggest that it was particularly happy.
 In Book 10 we learn that he refused to sit on a mat that was not straight, would not eat food that was overcooked or undercooked, or meat that was not cut properly and served in the right sauce.
 He never spoke at meals or in bed.
 He had at least one wife and she bore him one son and two daughters.
 Except that her surname was Qíguān 亓官, nothing is known of her, and most scholars believe that they eventually divorced.

-Separate discussions of the Confucian canon and of philosophical terms are available elsewhere on this web site to learn more about his legacy.
-(Link)
+Separate discussions of the Confucian canon and of philosophical terms are available elsewhere on this web site to learn more about his legacy (link).
+A brief biography, expanding on the sketch given on this page, is also available (link).

-Three extracts from The Analects are given here, including the beginning of Book 12 (chapters 1-7) and nearly all of Book 17.
-The translation, is by James Legge (1892), the most eminent and often quoted of English translators of this work.
-Titles have been added for this presentation; spellings have been updated; and occasional expressions have been modernized.
-In addition, because these are usually dialogs, they have been reformatted in the form drama scripts.
+Three extracts from The Analects are provided here, including the beginning of Book 12 (chapters 1-7) and nearly all of Book 17.
+The translation is by James Legge (1892), the most eminent and often quoted of English translators of this work.
+Titles have been added for this presentation; spellings have been updated; and occasional English expressions have been modernized.
+In addition, because these are usually dialogs, they have been reformatted in the form of drama scripts.

 All of Confucius’ disciples had multiple names, usually including at least one beginning with the syllable zǐ 子: Zǐgōng, Zǐwǒ, etc. (If the usage were consistent, Zǐ- would potentially be translatable as a title prefix meaning “disciple”).
 For present purposes, except for YÁN Huí 颜回, I have used their “real” names in the English dialogs and confined the alternatives to the dramatis personae lists.